Business unionism

 A business union is a type of trade union that is opposed to class or revolutionary unionism and has the principle that unions should be run like businesses.

 Business unions are believed to be of American origin, and the term has been applied in particular to phenomena characteristic of American unions.
-This idea originated over the court's difficulty when regulating worker's industrial rights, specifically following the decades after the Civil War.
-Hyman (1973) attributed the term "business unionism" to Hoxie, but Michael Goldfield (1987) notes that the term was in common usage before Hoxie published in 1915.
+This idea originated over the court's difficulty when regulating worker's industrial rights, specifically in the decades after the Civil War.
+The origin of the term "business unionism" is contested.
+Michael Goldfield (1987) notes that the term was in common usage before Hoxie was published in 1915.

 According to Goldfield, Hoxie used the term to describe trade-consciousness, rather than class-consciousness; in other words, according to Hoxie, business unionists were advocates of "pure and simple" trade unionism, as opposed to class or revolutionary unionism.
 This sort of business unionism is what Eugene Debs often referred to as the "old unionism".

 Characteristics

 Internal organization

 One major characteristic of "business unionism" is the principle that unions should be run like businesses.
 These unions would be organized as top-down hierarchies, with dedicated employees paid in a stratified way.
-Business unionism creates a centralized bureaucracy that is independent from and unaccountable to the union rank and file.
-The "union rep", who earns more than the union workers, is a key element of this structure.
+Business unionism typically features a centralized structure, where union representatives independently manage negotiations and other functions, with less direct involvement from the rank and file.
+Union representatives often play a key role within this structure, representing union workers in negotiations.

 According to this model, the main 'battleground' for organized labour moves from the shop floor to the boardroom, where well-paid business leaders of the union negotiate with well-paid bosses of the company.

 Craft unionism

 The members of a union's identity is defined by their craft.
 Craftsmen involved in the metal and building trades did help set a positive image for their companies.
-They feel a solidarity towards their fellow co-workers as opposed to the greater working class.
-The unions adopt an exclusive policy as opposed to inclusive one.
+They feel solidarity towards their fellow co-workers as opposed to the greater working class.
+The unions adopt an exclusive policy as opposed to an inclusive one.
 This can cause a fragmentation of workers.
 The unions are more inclined to fight against reorganization of work by their employers.
 Business unions are sometimes not inclined to expand their membership and organize outside workers.
 Union leaders shared a form of populism that spoke to three key groups of people-- patriotic producers, wage earners, and guardians of basic rights.